 Where can the Flint Promise scholarship be used?

-Currently, Flint Promise partners with Mott Community College and the University of Michigan-Flint, with plans to expand to other colleges and universities.
+As of Fall 2019, Flint Promise partners with Kettering University, Mott Community College and the University of Michigan-Flint, with plans to expand to other colleges and universities.

 - After earning an associate degree or transfer certificate from Mott, students may transfer to Kettering University or the University of Michigan-Flint, provided they meet the school’s minimum admission requirements.
 There, a student may extend the Flint Promise scholarship for up to three academic years as he or she pursues a bachelor’s degree.